micoxion/AttoviaWiki/content/Countries/Shen Dynasty/Towns and Cities/Frihet City/Frihet City.md

 - [[Frihet City Shrine to Ukko]]
 - [[Frihet City Shrine to Pellervo]]
 ## West Gate
-Rows and rows of tightly packed houses, taverns and [[Xībao]] (bread lounges) that expand out from the western gate.
-Encompasses this largely residential area up until it collides with the Jianbo River and the Frihet Gate sub-prefecture.
+Rows and rows of tightly packed houses, taverns and [[Xībao]][^1] that expand out from the western gate encompass this largely residential area up until it collides with the Jianbo River and the Frihet Gate sub-prefecture.
 The close streets, alleys, and space near water with little docking makes for the perfect habitat of those seeking asylum from the law.
 Urchin pick pockets, grifters, fortune tellers, the flash of a thief's knife, and below it all: [[The Underground]].
 - [[Wǎnshàng Xībao]]
 - [[Mengyin Fu's Goods for the Discerning Eye]]
 - [[Zhǎng kēng]]